l0k18/steemportal/README.md

 load balanced clusters that are anycast-style nearest of several to where your point-of-presence is.

+Of course, use whichever editor or IDE you want if you wish to edit the python scripts in this repository, but I recommend Geany, and because the configuration file is in the repository, it will automatically set tab sizes and the use of spaces to match the rest of the file.

 ### Copyright, or lack thereof

 I claim no copyright on this work, nor do I, by doing so, permit the